 These roles can help you to fast track your visa application.
 After securing a job offer you may find yourself with the green light to move to NZ within weeks.

-Read this article to find the full list of current Green List occupations, otherwise keep up to date with changes to this list by subscribing to our Immigration NZ News newsletter here
+Read this article on how to apply for New Zealand green list roles, otherwise keep up to date with changes to this list by subscribing to our Immigration NZ News newsletter here

 While the Green List has made it easier to fast track in-demand workers to New Zealand, it is not the only choice for individuals looking to move to New Zealand for work.